Facts about GSS

 4. Lockers are assigned by School office staff.
 Except in special circumstances, students are assigned individual lockers in designated areas; students are expected to use only the locker assigned to them for the year.
 Any change in locker location must be approved and recorded by the School administration.
 Combination locks are placed on all lockers by School staff and students are charged a $10.00 refundable fee.
 These locks are the only locks acceptable for use on the lockers at GSS.
 Lockers belong to the School and are subject to inspection.
 Locks must be used (and locked) at all times.
 Once the students no longer need to use the locker (usually after the last exam,) the students must ensure the locker is empty and clean.
 The lock is then to be returned to the School office, in order to receive the full credit.
 This credit is rolled over to the next school year and is refunded when the student leaves GSS (graduates/moves).

 6. If students are going to be absent or late for any reason, parents must call the office to let us know.
-Failure to do this will mean that the student will appear truant on the daily attendance report.
+Failure to do this will mean that the student will appear truant on the daily attendance report and parents will receive a phone call from our Safearrivals automated system.

 7. If students have an appointment during the day (i.e. doctor, dentist, physio, etc.,) parents must send a note to the office, or phone the office, or email the School in order for the student to be released.
 Students must always come to the office and follow the sign-out procedure.